furkangursoy/signed_backbones/README.md

 ## Contributing

-Please feel free to open an issue to report any bugs, requests for changes, or other contribution.
+Please feel free to open an issue for bug reports, change requests, or other contributions.

 ## License